antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/codecs.rst

    Raises a :exc:`LookupError` in case the encoding cannot be found.

-.. function:: register_error(name, error_handler)

-   Register the error handling function *error_handler* under the name *name*.
-   *error_handler* will be called during encoding and decoding in case of an error, when *name* is specified as the errors parameter.

-   For encoding *error_handler* will be called with a :exc:`UnicodeEncodeError` instance, which contains information about the location of the error.
-The error handler must either raise this or a different exception or return a tuple with a replacement for the unencodable part of the input and a position where encoding should continue.
-The encoder will encode the replacement and continue encoding the original input at the specified position.
-Negative position values will be treated as being relative to the end of the input string.
-If the resulting position is out of bound an :exc:`IndexError` will be raised.

-   Decoding and translating works similar, except :exc:`UnicodeDecodeError` or :exc:`UnicodeTranslateError` will be passed to the handler and that the replacement from the error handler will be put into the output directly.

-.. function:: lookup_error(name)

-   Return the error handler previously registered under the name *name*.

-   Raises a :exc:`LookupError` in case the handler cannot be found.

-.. function:: strict_errors(exception)

-   Implements the ``strict`` error handling: each encoding or decoding error raises a :exc:`UnicodeError`.

-.. function:: replace_errors(exception)

-   Implements the ``replace`` error handling: malformed data is replaced with a suitable replacement character such as ``'?'`` in bytestrings and ``'\ufffd'`` in Unicode strings.

-.. function:: ignore_errors(exception)

-   Implements the ``ignore`` error handling: malformed data is ignored and encoding or decoding is continued without further notice.

-.. function:: xmlcharrefreplace_errors(exception)

-   Implements the ``xmlcharrefreplace`` error handling (for encoding only): the unencodable character is replaced by an appropriate XML character reference.

-.. function:: backslashreplace_errors(exception)

-   Implements the ``backslashreplace`` error handling (for encoding only): the unencodable character is replaced by a backslashed escape sequence.

-To simplify working with encoded files or stream, the module also defines these utility functions:
+Custom codecs are made available by registering a suitable codec search
+function:

-.. function:: open(filename, mode[, encoding[, errors[, buffering]]])
+.. function:: register(search_function)

-   Open an encoded file using the given *mode* and return a wrapped version providing transparent encoding/decoding.
-The default file mode is ``'r'`` meaning to open the file in read mode.
+   Register a codec search function.
+Search functions are expected to take one argument, being the encoding name in all lower case letters, and return a :class:`CodecInfo` object.
+In case a search function cannot find a given encoding, it should return ``None``.

    .. note::

-      The wrapped version will only accept the object format defined by the codecs, i.e. Unicode objects for most built-in codecs.
-Output is also codec-dependent and will usually be Unicode as well.
+      Search function registration is not currently reversible, which may cause problems in some cases, such as unit testing or module reloading.

+While the builtin :func:`open` and the associated :mod:`io` module are the recommended approach for working with encoded text files, this module provides additional utility functions and classes that allow the use of a wider range of codecs when working with binary files:

+.. function:: open(filename, mode='r', encoding=None, errors='strict', buffering=1)

+   Open an encoded file using the given *mode* and return an instance of :class:`StreamReaderWriter`, providing transparent encoding/decoding.
+   The default file mode is ``'r'``, meaning to open the file in read mode.

    .. note::

-      Files are always opened in binary mode, even if no binary mode was specified.
-This is done to avoid data loss due to encodings using 8-bit values.
-This means that no automatic conversion of ``'\n'`` is done on reading and writing.
+      Underlying encoded files are always opened in binary mode.
+      No automatic conversion of ``'\n'`` is done on reading and writing.
+      The *mode* argument may be any binary mode acceptable to the built-in :func:`open` function; the ``'b'`` is automatically added.

    *encoding* specifies the encoding which is to be used for the file.
+   Any encoding that encodes to and decodes from bytes is allowed, and the data types supported by the file methods depend on the codec used.

    *errors* may be given to define the error handling.
 It defaults to ``'strict'`` which causes a :exc:`ValueError` to be raised in case an encoding error occurs.